-This option is a supplementary part of the Emotron FDU/Emotron VFX AC drives and Emotron TSA softstarters, hereinafter in this manual referred to as the "main product" and the user must be acquainted with the original instruction manual of the main product.
+This option is a supplementary part of the "main product" and the user must be acquainted with the original instruction manual of the main product.
 All safety instructions, warnings, etc. as mentioned in this instruction manual must be known to the user.